EDMONTON, Alberta, Nov. 05, 2020 (GLOBE NEWSWIRE) --

-- Distributions of $0.05625 per trust unit were paid in July, August and September for a payout ratio of 97%
+Distributions of $0.03 per trust unit were paid in July, August and September for an ACFO quarterly payout ratio of 73%

 Highlights of our performance in the third quarter include:

-- Net income in the current and comparative periods is significantly impacted by non-cash fair value adjustments on investment properties due to changes in capitalization rates/NOI and Class B LP Units due to changes in the REIT's unit price.
+Net income in the current and comparative periods is significantly impacted by fair value adjustments on investment properties due to changes in NOI/capitalization rates and by non-cash fair value adjustments on Class B LP Units due to changes in the REIT's unit price.
 Management believes funds from operations (FFO) is a better reflection of our true operating performance.
-FFO was $6.57 million or $0.23 per unit, up 5% from Q3-2018 due to higher NOI.
-FFO was up 1% over Q2-2019.
+FFO was $5.42 million or $0.19 per unit, compared to $6.57 million or $0.23 in Q3-2019, a direct result of lower same-asset NOI.

-- As at September 30, 2019 we have $1.42 million in cash and $13.10 million in additional capacity under our revolving credit facility.
-We conservatively manage our debt.
+As at September 30, 2020 we had $4.29 million in cash and $12.00 million in undrawn liquidity under our revolving credit facility.

 CREATING UNITHOLDER VALUE